MirkoMD/energy-price-prediction/README.md

 # Energy Price Prediction

 This repository contains the code and report for the project titled "Energy Price Prediction".
-The project explores the application of various machine learning algorithms in forecasting natural gas spot prices.
+The project explores the application of various machine learning algorithms in forecasting natural gas spot prices, for the [Numerical Analysis for Machine Learning](https://www11.ceda.polimi.it/schedaincarico/schedaincarico/controller/scheda_pubblica/SchedaPublic.do?&evn_default=evento&c_classe=809914&__pj0=0&__pj1=f9ce19f0c7e1f043013c3ee4c68f43f1) course at PoliMi.

 ## Project Structure